woodwardem/reading-notes/code301/ComponentState.md

 # ✍️ Notes
 1. Class Components have a built-in object called what?
-  - Class Components have
+  - Class Components have a built-in state objects.

 2. What do you store in the state object?
-  - Write your answer here...
+  - The state object holds property values that belong to a certain component.

 3. What happens to make the component re-render?
-  - Write your answer here...
+  - When the state object updates or changes the component re-renders.

 4. If your component has a constructor, what needs to be passed to it?
-  - Write your answer here...
+  - Props should always be passed in if your component has a constructor.

 5. What happens if `super(props` isn't called?
   - Write your answer here...